There is a lot happening in Vancouver on the Labour Day Long Weekend in September 2020 including free concerts, festivals, markets and the PNE.

 At Richmond’s Minoru Park

 The Richmond World Festival is a free event taking place on the Friday and Saturday of the long weekend at Minoru Park at 7191 Granville Street in Richmond.
-In 2019 it takes place the weekend of August 30th and 31st.
+In 2019 it took place the weekend of August 30th and 31st.
 In 2020 will likely be on September 4th and 5th.

 The festival features live music, lots of food, and all sorts of cultural things from different parts of the globe.
 It’s a great event and suitable for people of all ages.

-Free concerts at the Richmond World Festival in 2019 include performances by headliner bands Mazacote and Bedouin Soundclash (on the Friday) and The Strumbellas (on the Saturday).
-Camaro 67, the VOC Sweet Soul Gospel Choir, John Welsh & Los Valientes and many others also perform at the event this year.
+Free concerts at the Richmond World Festival in 2019 included performances by headliner bands Mazacote and Bedouin Soundclash (on the Friday) and The Strumbellas (on the Saturday).
+Camaro 67, the VOC Sweet Soul Gospel Choir, John Welsh & Los Valientes and many others also performed at the event last year.

 TIP: Consider taking public transit.
 The Richmond Centre shopping mall is fairly close by, and on the other side of it is the Richmond-Brighouse SkyTrain Station.
 Minoru Park is about a 10-minute walk from the station, but it’ll probably take you at least that long to find parking.

 Bands on the Beach